1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment may include:

-• Ongoing monitoring: Regular check-ups and imaging (endoscopy, CT or MRI) to track any changes.
+• Follow-up: It will be necessary to perform regular check-ups and imaging (endoscopy, CT or MRI) to assess whether there has been any change.

 Why Choose GastroDoxs?